Why is Xanax a Controlled Substance?

 Xanax Addiction Symptoms

-If you’re facing challenges in your daily life caused by the compulsive usage of Xanax or other benzodiazepines, it is clinically termed as a sedative, a hypnotic, or an anxiolytic use disorder in the Diagnostic and Statistical Manual of Mental Disorders.
+If you’re facing challenges in your daily life caused by the compulsive usage of Xanax or other benzodiazepines, it is clinically termed as a sedative, a hypnotic, or an anxiolytic use disorder in the Diagnostic and Statistical Manual of Mental Disorders as per Harvard Medical School.
 To diagnose this disorder, clinicians refer to 11 specific criteria as outlined in the DSM-5:

 - Taking Xanax or other benzodiazepines more frequently or for more extended periods than initially intended